FAST AND FREE SHIPPING OVER $50

 If this sounds like you, don't panic.
 You've already taken the first step and decided that you want to open an FSA.
-The next step is simple: use an FSA calculator.
+The next step is simple: use an FSA calculator to determine the most optimal amount to allocate for your FSA contributions.

 Calculate your FSA number